 “We not only do this because it’s fun, but because we can offer a platform that allows everyone to compete on an equal level” says Mike.

 We also take a special interest in helping those around us.
 The RCDRL makes contributions on a regular basis to charities such as:

 • Autism Speaks

 We believe in giving back and helping others.
 We have the benefit of having fun and loving what we do; and being able to help those in need is a large part of that.

 Participants: 203 (TX:95, CA:48, LA:62)

 Largest field of car entries: 106

-** Stats are since inception of DragTrac.
-Participation numbers by state do not add up to total, it comprises of count of distinct racers at each venue, some racers are counted in each state as they travel.
+*Stats are since inception of DragTrac.
+Participation numbers by state do not add up to total unique participants because some racers are counted in each state as they travel.
+Participants comprises the count of distinct racers at each venue.